-Ruth Bader Ginsburg's casket arrives at US Capitol to lie in state
+Ruth Bader Ginsburg praised for changing 'the course of American law' as she lies in state at US Capitol

 CLICK HERE TO GET THE FOX NEWS APP

-Members of the House and Senate who are not invited to the ceremony because of space limitations imposed by the coronavirus pandemic will be able to pay their respects before a motorcade carrying Ginsburg's casket departs the Capitol early afternoon.
+Members of the House and Senate who are not invited to the ceremony because of space limitations imposed by the coronavirus pandemic will be able to pay their respects before a motorcade carrying Ginsburg's casket departs the Capitol in the early afternoon.

 Fox News’ Chad Pergram and The Associated Press contributed to this report.